 One of those mothers is Adeng* (pictured below; left), who lives a short walk away from the clinic.
 Adeng’s four-year-old daughter Akecka* has been in and out of Concern’s Outpatient Therapeutic Program (OTP) and Targeted Supplementary Feeding Program (TSFP) for a year, after being diagnosed with malnutrition.
 Her neighbors, who have also visited the nutrition center, were the first to tell her about Concern.

 “When I first arrived, I was welcomed by Simon Pioul (Nutrition Assistant for Concern Worldwide), and Akecka’s measurements were taken and she was admitted.
 I felt better as soon as I got to the clinic.
 I felt a little bit calmer.”
 In addition to the education session, the clinic also provided Adeng with a card for the General Food Distribution list which supplies them with sorghum every six months.

 Adeng is still worried for the future: “Water is available, the problem is food,” she explains.
 But she tells us she loves coming to the clinic.
 “If Concern wasn’t here, my child would have been worse.
 Concern is determined to help people in difficult situations.”

-With 6.96 million people facing hunger in South Sudan, about a fifth of this population are expected to be children under the age of 5 years old, who are more vulnerable to malnutrition due to the acute shortage of food.
+With over 7 million people facing hunger in South Sudan, about a fifth of this population are expected to be children under the age of 5 years old, who are more vulnerable to malnutrition due to the acute shortage of food.
 Your support can help us to do even more for South Sudan’s new generation.

 Concern’s nutrition response focuses on the prevention and treatment of acute malnutrition among the most vulnerable groups such as children under 5 and pregnant and lactating mothers.
 This is through TSFP and OTP, as well as behavior change through promotion of maternal, infant and young child nutrition.
 Concern also provides food distribution in some areas, as well as cash for work, seed distributions and planting services.